pavelinux/pavelinux.github.com/_posts/2015-01-25-programming-in-python-approaching-to-number-one.md

 });
 </script>
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>
 ---
-layout: post
-title: "Programming in Python: Approaching to number One"
-description: "The use  "
-categories: [Programming, Python, Series]
-tags: [cycles, while, series, convergence]
----
 {% include JB/setup %}
 Here we use one of the control structures most used on every programming language.
 We are talking about